Wednesday, August 12, 2009

 This decision is a paradigm shift for sure.
 Up to fairly recently, my strategy and thinking had been to work towards permanent settlement in New Zealand.
 That is no longer the plan.
 That's not to say it won't happen, it's just saying that I'm not working towards it (or pining after it) any more.
 I guess we'll just stay as long as we can -- as long as there's work to pay the bills.
 Although homesickness is deeply entrenched at this point (for me), the phrase 'you can never go home' also comes to mind.
 Things are a mess everywhere (economy) so for now it's best to just stay put and enjoy the scenery.

 The realisation that things were going nowhere here was more than a little unsettling, but it was also liberating.
 It feels good to stop wondering if you are supposed to be doing something, to be going somewhere, working towards something.
-I personally have struggled a lot finding my sense of identity here (Stacey less so) and have spent far too much time and effort in search of some intangible establishing of roots and finding my sense of place.
+I personally have struggled a lot finding my sense of identity here (S less so) and have spent far too much time and effort in search of some intangible establishing of roots and finding my sense of place.

 More of a go-with-the-flow approach will do me some good.
 I need to take advantage of the benefits of not being tied down to a house with all of the responsibilities that entails.
 I also need to see more of NZ while I have the opportunity, and not waste too much time sitting in Wellington.
 We plan to travel more, see more of the country -- and also perhaps Asia and more of Australia.
 Lastly, I have a trip back to the U.S. planned for October, 2009.
 I am looking forward to seeing friends and family again.

 In two weeks is the Cuba Carnival, which we attended way back in 2007 not long after our arrival.
-Stacey and I have booked a hotel room on Cuba street for the weekend so we'll be right in the middle of the craziness.
+S and I have booked a hotel room on Cuba street for the weekend so we'll be right in the middle of the craziness.
 Music and mojitos are on the menu and it should be a good kick-off to our 2009.

 Saturday, January 10, 2009